ongres/stackgres/doc/content/en/02-features/06-connection-pooling/_index.md

 description: Integrated server-side connection pooling
 ---

-Due to the Postgres process model, it is highly recommended to make use of connection pooling for most production scenarios.
+Due to the Postgres process model, it is highly recommended to make use of connection pooling for production scenarios.

 StackGres ships with integrated server-side connection pooling out of the box.
 [PgBouncer](https://www.pgbouncer.org/) is deployed as a sidecar container alongside the Postgres container.